By David Nge • Last Updated: November 21, 2022

 By the end of this tutorial, you will re-create the following multi-page website:

 Click here to view the multi-page Carrd demo website.

 By the way, you can create the multi-page Carrd website on the free plan.

 But, if you ever need to create more than a few Carrd websites in the future then getting the Pro plan is definitely worth it.

-It starts at just $9 a year (cheapest of all website builders)!
-You can get it while Carrd still offers 40% discount on the paid plan.
+It starts at just $9 a year (the cheapest of all website builders)!
+You can get it while Carrd still offers a massive 40% (Black Friday) discount on the paid plan.